Organogenesis Holdings Inc. (ORGO) Shares Down Despite Recent Market Volatility

-Organogenesis Holdings Inc. (NASDAQ: ORGO)’s stock price has decreased by 0.00 compared to its previous closing price of 2.16.
-Despite this, the company has seen a fall of -7.69% in its stock price over the last five trading days.
+Organogenesis Holdings Inc. (NASDAQ: ORGO)’s stock price has decreased by -5.21 compared to its previous closing price of 2.11.
+However, the company has seen a -12.28% decrease in its stock price over the last five trading sessions.

 Is It Worth Investing in Organogenesis Holdings Inc. (NASDAQ: ORGO) Right Now?

-The price-to-earnings ratio for Organogenesis Holdings Inc. (NASDAQ: ORGO) is above average at 18.46x.
-The 36-month beta value for ORGO is also noteworthy at 1.38.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Organogenesis Holdings Inc. (NASDAQ: ORGO) has a higher price-to-earnings ratio of 17.09x compared to its average ratio,, and the 36-month beta value for ORGO is at 1.39.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 1 as “hold,” and 0 as “sell.”

 Will You Miss Out On This Growth Stock Boom?